mxiuwang/git-practice/Scenario_5/readme.md

     Remote my-fork:

-    A---B---C---D' scenario5 (commit 2)
+    A---B---C---D scenario5 (commit 2)

     Remote origin:

-    A---B---C---D'' scenario5 (commit 2)
+    A---B---C---D' scenario5 (commit 2)
     ```
     </details>
-1. Stack your commit 2 on top of your corrected commit 1 by cherry-picking commit 2.
+1. Put your commit 2 on top of your corrected commit 1 by cherry-picking commit 2.
     <details>
     <summary>Solution</summary>

     1. Use the (git cherry-pick)[https://www.atlassian.com/git/tutorials/cherry-pick] command to pick out any commits (in this case commit 2) that came after commit 1, and stack them on top of the correct commit 1.
         ```console
-        git cherry pick <commit hash of commit 2>
+        git cherry-pick <commit hash of commit 2>
         ```
-    1. Resolve merge conflicts if necessary.
+    1. Resolve merge conflicts if any appear.
 Your `FileToModify.txt` should now look like:
         ```
         Line 1
         Line 2